If you are one that happens to pet a frog and is interested in knowing its development, here is a fun article for you!

 Now that the end of the frog life cycle ends, the cycle repeats itself.
 This time, adult frogs go back to the water and lay eggs.

-Like most amphibians, frogs spend their lives near water because they’re heavily dependant on it.
+Like most amphibians, frogs spend their lives near water because they’re heavily dependent on it.
 Adult frogs breed and lay eggs in bodies of water for the most part.
 Shortly after, these eggs are expected to hatch and turn into tadpoles.
 From tadpoles, they turn into young frogs or what they call “froglets”.

 “Froglets” are at a stage between a tadpole and an adult frog.
 By this point, they already have four complete legs ready for hopping and walking.
 Compared to the tadpole phase, “froglets” at this rate have their gills disappeared and have enlarged lungs.